winwiz1/crisp-bigquery/README.md

 ## Usage
 ### Usage Limits
-The daily data usage limits are set to 500 MB for each end-user and 30 GB for the backend, see the [`BigQueryModelConfig`](./server/src/api/models/BigQueryModel.ts) class.
+The daily data usage limits are set to 500 MB for each end user and 30 GB for the backend, see the [`BigQueryModelConfig`](./server/src/api/models/BigQueryModel.ts) class.
 You can turn off the backend limit by setting it to a value much higher than expected and use the custom cost control (per user) instead, it applies to service accounts as well.

 The amount of data usage incurred for our GitHub data queries is approximately 4MB for a query with 1 day timeframe.
-If the query duration is set to 1 week (the maximum that the app allows) then the data usage could be around ~30 MB.
-Note that in order to reflect BigQuery accounting, the data usage is rounded up to 10 MB.
+If the query duration is set to 1 week (the maximum that the app allows) then the data usage could be proportionately higher.
+Note that in order to reflect BigQuery accounting, the usage is rounded up to 10 MB.

+>Repeating queries could use BigQuery cache and have zero data usage.
+In fact that is what happens to the usage limit test.
+It sets the limit low expecting to hit this restriction after few pagination steps.
+When the test runs in a sequence with other tests it fails because the limit is not reached due to BigQuery reporting back to the backend zero data usage caused by the cache hit.
+The test disables BigQuery cache in order for it to succeed.

 When a user paginates through data in forward direction, each pagination step to the page suggested by the "More data available" message results in one request.
-Paginating backwards and forwards to the previously fetched pages merely retrieves the data from the local cache.
+Paginating backwards and forwards to the previously fetched pages retrieves the data from the app cache.

 ### How to Run, Debug, Test and Lint
 The recommended ways of running the frontend and the backend (in development and production), testing, debugging and linting are adopted from [Crisp React](https://github.com/winwiz1/crisp-react/) boilerplate.
 The solution was created from this boilerplate by executing the following commands: